brandonbloom/fipp/doc/primitives.md

 document fragments with standard Clojure sequence functions.

-## [:line "inline"]
+## [:line "inline" "terminate"]

-Line nodes print as either a line break or their inline string value.
+Line nodes print as either a line terminator and break, or the inline string value.
 See `:group` nodes for how to determine which.

-The inline argument is optional.
-If omitted, a single space will be used.
+The inline and terminate arguments are optional.

-A `:line` keyword by itself is shorthand for `[:line " "]`.
+A `:line` keyword by itself is shorthand for the defaults: `[:line " " ""]`.

 ## [:group children...]